 You should consider what type of massage you will appreciate the most and whether you want a manual, water-based, or electric design — this is the largest determinant for price.
 The overall design and adjustability of a foot massager are other key factors in finding a model that suits your needs.
 Don’t forget to take the size and weight of a foot massager into account, as a massager that is difficult to take out or put away is likely to be neglected.

-If you are ready to purchase a foot massager, take a look at our top choices.
+If you are ready to purchase a foot massager, take a look at our highlighted options.
 Or, continue reading to learn more about the varieties and features of foot massagers.

 If you're still on the fence about your potential purchase, let's examine some of the benefits of a foot massager: